 Once you’ve tired yourself out with winter activities, settle in for the night with a drink at the ice bar (yep, the glasses are made of ice too…) and cross your fingers for a glorious display of the Northern lights.
 Whether you get lucky or not, you can always look forward to cozying up for your last night in this winter paradise.

 Day 4: Get ready for your flights home

-Wanna give this itinerary a whirl?
+Wanna give this Lapland weekend itinerary a whirl?
 You can check it out with our 4 day Lapland Adventure trip!
-The northern lights definitely deserves to be on everyone’s bucket list, but sometimes the prices make it seem like a pipedream!
+The northern lights deserves to be on everyone’s bucket list, but sometimes the prices make it seem like a pipedream!
 That’s why we created this trip; see Lapland in a weekend, with trains and accommodation included.

 Four days not enough?
 All our trips are customisable, so feel free to contact us to add in an extra night here or there.
 Or, why not extend your trip to 7 days and maximise your chances of spotting the lights!